msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Infrastructure as Code

-Infrastructure as code means that we can use a high level or descriptive programming language to describe and manage infrastructure.
+Infrastructure as Code allows us to use a high level or descriptive programming language to describe and manage infrastructure.

 There is a known issue with pipelines called **environment drift**, which means that over time, an environment can end up in unique configuration that cannot be automatically recreated.